Causal Graph Neural Networks for Healthcare: The causal graph framework

-The mathematical foundation connecting causal inference to graph representations is based on Structural Causal Models (SCMs), which support a rigorous formalisation of cause-effect relationships \cite{Pearl_2009_Causality}.
-An SCM $\mathcal{M} := \langle U, V, F, P(U) \rangle$ specifies exogenous variables $U$ determined outside the model, endogenous variables $V$ defined within the model, structural equations $F = \{f_1, \ldots, f_m\}$ where each $V_i = f_i(\text{pa}(V_i), U_i)$, and probability distribution $P(U)$ over exogenous variables \cite{Pearl_2010_Introduction}.
-This formulation naturally induces a directed acyclic graph $\mathcal{G}(\mathcal{M})$ where nodes represent variables and directed edges encode functional dependencies through the parent sets $\text{pa}(V_i)$.
+The mathematical background that connects causal inference to graph representations is based on Structural Causal Models (SCMs), a rigorous formalisation of cause-and-effect relationships \cite{Pearl_2009_Causality}.
+An SCM $\mathcal{M} := \langle U, V, F, P(U) \rangle$ specifies exogenous variables $U$ determined outside the model, endogenous variables $V$ defined within the model, structural equations $F = \{f_1, \ldots, f_m\}$ where each $V_i = f_i(\text{pa}(V_i), U_i)$ with $\text{pa}(V_i)$ denoting the parent set of $V_i$, comprising all variables that directly cause $V_i$ in the causal graph, and probability distribution $P(U)$ over exogenous variables \cite{bareinboim2022pearl, Pearl_2010_Introduction}.
+This induces a directed acyclic graph $\mathcal{G}(\mathcal{M})$ in which nodes represent variables and directed edges encode functional dependencies through the parent sets $\text{pa}(V_i)$.
 The joint distribution factorises according to the Markov property: $P(V_1, \ldots, V_m) = \prod_{i=1}^{m} P(V_i | \text{pa}(V_i))$ \cite{Pearl_2009_Causality}.
-Interventions in this framework correspond to ``graph surgery,'' modifying the causal graph by removing incoming edges to intervened variables and setting their values, fundamentally altering the generative process \cite{Pearl_2009_Causality, Zecevic_2021_Relating}.
-This graph-theoretic representation of causation aligns precisely with the message-passing architecture of graph neural networks, enabling implementation of causal reasoning through differentiable neural operations.
+Interventions in this framework are ``graph surgery'' (adapted from Pearl's mini-surgery term), modifying the causal graph by removing incoming edges to intervened variables and setting their values, thus altering the generative process \cite{Pearl_2009_Causality, Zecevic_2021_Relating}.
+This graph-theoretic representation of causation suggests that message-passing operations may serve as a natural computational support for causal inference.